|Restores natural breakwater|

 With climate change storms are becoming more frequent and ferocious, leading to the accelerated erosion of coastlines.
-This leaves many coastal communities and low lying area increasingly vulnerable to flooding and property damage.
+This leaves many coastal communities and low lying areas increasingly vulnerable to flooding and property damage.

 Existing methods for protecting coastlines, including seawalls, revetments, and dykes, are expensive, use a lot of concrete and rarely look good.
-By contrast, coral reefs are a natural and sustainable solution, which are known to reduce wave heights by over 70%.
+By contrast, coral reefs are a natural and sustainable solution, which are known to reduce wave heights by up to 98%

 The accelerated growth of reefs, using Biorock technology powered by CCell paddles, provides long-term coastal protection and enhances marine habitats.
-The CCell paddles both harness and dampen the energy within waves, with excess power (not needed by Biorock) being sold to the local grid, which helps the system pay for itself.
+The CCell paddle both harness and dampens the energy within waves, with the potential for excess power (not needed by Biorock) to be supplied to local micro-grids.

 Coral reefs contribute an estimated £108 billion pa to the global economy and provide a habitat for 25% of all known marine species.

-Climate change is increasing the stress on corals, with rising water temperatures and acidity lead to coral bleaching and ultimately to their death.
+Climate change is increasing the stress on corals, with rising water temperatures and acidity leading to coral bleaching and ultimately to their death.

 BioRock is a proven technique for both repairing existing corals and building new reefs.
 The technology uses a small electrical current to extract minerals (mostly calcium carbonate) within the sea water to form rock (often called biological concrete) around a steel wire frames placed on the seabed.

 |Corals are 20 times more resilient|